Ang Probinsyano (film): Re-release

-A special tribute screening of the film was held on August 20, 2015, in celebration of Poe's 76th birthday and ahead of the premiere of the TV adaptation.
+A special tribute screening of the film was held In August 2015, in celebration of Poe's 76th birthday and ahead of the premiere of the TV adaptation.
 The screening was attended by Poe's widow, Susan Roces, their daughter, Senator Grace Poe and her son, Brian Llamanzares, along with the cast of the series Coco Martin, Maja Salvador, Bela Padilla and Jaime Fabregas who also served as the film's musical director.